 Lucia Moon reviews Earth Dwellers for Sydney Review of Books:

 “Lang’s collection resonates with the philosophy of [Deborah Bird] Rose and the encouragements of [Joel] Spring, to listen deeply with revitalised ecological awareness.
-It contributes to a growing network of contemporary Australian poetics which move outwardly – like a slow-blooming creeper – across the colonial foundations of ‘modern Australia’ toward an emerging, revitalised landscape.”
+It contributes to a growing network of contemporary Australian poetics which move outwardly – like a slow-blooming creeper – across the colonial foundations of ‘modern Australia’ toward an emerging, revitalised landscape.”“If the collection figuratively lays down within the infinitesimal, it simultaneously traverses the topography of the land and arises to all Earth’s magnitude. … Lang skilfully negotiates a metaphorical push-pull between the microscopic and the macro.”

 Jonathan Shaw reviews Earth Dwellers: